RoyLarson/Negative_Graph_Cycle/README.md

 # Negative_Graph_Cycle
-algorithm to test for negative graph cycles
+Algorithm to test for negative cycles in a graph

 Given a list that can be split into triplets of

-source node num, dest node num, weight
+[source node num, dest node num, weight, ...]

-finds if there is a negative cycle in the graph
+Finds if there is a negative cycle in the graph